spine-examples/airport/README.md

 This repository contains an example of a multi-context Airport Management system.

-The repository accompanies the article on third-party integration in Spine posted in our blog.
+The repository accompanies the [“Integration with a Third Party”](https://spine.io/docs/guides/integration.html) guide.

 ## Structure